SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The most popular cruises from San Francisco take visitors through the Alaska Inside Passage.
 This journey offers you a chance to see the wild beauty of Alaska up close.
 Most have three stops in Alaska as well as one in Canada.

 The highlight of these cruises is the journey through either Tracy Arms Fjord or Glacier Bay.
-While you don't dock on these days, you do spend a number of hours cruising around these amazing places.
+While you don't dock on these days, you do spend a number of hours cruising around these amazing natural wonders.

 >> Read more about the Alaska Inside Passage cruises that leave from SF